2025

 CAMHS closed a referral for a vulnerable child due to missing contact information without making further enquiries, causing a significant and potentially dangerous delay in support.

-CAMHS has changed its standard operating procedure to ensure appointments are offered even when contact numbers are missing from referrals, a change made following the investigation.
-The service is al
+CAMHS has changed its standard operating procedure to offer appointments even when contact numbers are missing from referrals, and is undertaking an audit to confirm these changes are embedded in practice.
+The learning from the inquest is planned to be shared via the Regional CAMHS Forum.

 All Responded